 Lakewood Catholic Academy admits students of any sex, race, creed, color, national and ethnic origin to all rights, privileges, programs and activities generally afforded to students at the school.

-In order to best serve all of our learners, we will provide a continuum of services, reasonable adjustments, and modifications ranging from informal to formal.
+All sixth through eighth grade students at Lakewood Catholic Academy are International Baccalaureate Middle Years Program students (IB MYP).
+As an IB World School, we commit to developing learners and thinkers who are prepared to contribute positively to the wider world.
+In order to best serve all of our learners, we will provide a continuum of services, accommodations and interventions ranging from informal to formal.
 These include: